 Since I am currently being occupied with the preparations of my university studies and collecting coins doing Deliveroo, I am sharing less (interesting) content.
 However, I do my best to keep my game up so to say.
 Therefore, I try to relate my university studies on topics related to this website.
 Also, considering recent world developments, I think there is or will be a more pressing call for more insight into postmodern states of peaceful coexistence.
 That being said, I think the assumption can be made, and, is definitely worthwhile investigating, in chaotic times and times of transition like those of ours.

 To begin with, the Corona event is not a black swan event, despite the surprise it gave, it wasn’t inconceivable. (https://keesbergsol.nl/black-swan-events-and-the-robustness-of-a-system/) .
 Many ambitious people commit their lives in preventing epidemics for years already (the pandemic series on Netflix shows).
 So Corona could have been predicted and better prepared for.
-However, what matters are the collateral effects it has on the economic and political systems right now and in the coming future.
+However, what matters are the collateral effects it has on the economic and political systems right now and in the coming future, continuing to disrupt the so praised global supply chains.

 It is already shown that this economic recession won’t be a quick V curve rebound after a cash injection, but more an U curve rebound speaking in terms of financial graphics. (https://www.youtube.com/watch?v=EfMF0MB3AP8)